 While he’s doing that, I spend a few minutes trying to look at least somewhat put-together.
 I’ve never been a hair & make-up type of girl – part of it is just who I am (and always have been) and the other part is because of my current phase of life with two toddlers.
 Ain’t nobody got time for that.

 Plus, there are a ton of make-up and hair products out there that are incredibly toxic, particularly for an autoimmune-challenged body.
 I really just feel better going bare-skinned.
-On the rare occasion, I’ll slap on some clean non-toxic primer, mascara, and foundation (which I’m still in the process of finding one that I like… do you have any you recommend?
-Comment below).
+On the rare occasion, I’ll slap on some clean mascara and foundation (which I’m still in the process of finding one that I like…).

 Green Smoothie Time

 Next up is one of my least favorite parts of the morning – green smoothie time.
 Why?
 Because it actually takes a long-ish time, and sometimes I have my son holding on to my legs like in the picture below.
 This eventually leads to me wearing him on my back while I finish making the smoothie.

 But the best thing about our green smoothie is that it is basically salad in a cup.
 Our goal is to get at least 2-3 servings of vegetables during breakfast and this is one of the easiest way to do it.
 Plus, it’s pretty good since we add a tiny bit of mango and strawberry.
 Even the kids crave it!
 (We use a Nutri-Ninja and LOVE it.
 It’s one of our top ten kitchen tools.)

 While I make the smoothie, Frank heads to our “Ozone Station” to make ozonated water and fill an insufflation bag.
 This is a therapy my doctor recently recommended for so we are giving it a go for a few weeks.